 If your log data is already being monitored by Fluent Bit, you can use our Fluent Bit output plugin to forward and enrich your log data in New Relic.
 This plugin is also provided in a standalone Docker image that can be installed in a Kubernetes cluster in the form of a DaemonSet.
 We refer to this as our Kubernetes plugin.

 Forwarding your Kubernetes logs to New Relic will give you enhanced log management capabilities to collect, process, explore, query, and alert on your log data.

 To forward your logs to New Relic with our Kubernetes plugin for Fluent Bit:

-- Install the Kubernetes plugin.
+- Follow the procedures in GitHub to install the Kubernetes plugin.